Samsung

 While Amazon Alexa and Google Assistant hog the smart home spotlight, we thought we'd take a break to look at Bixby, the AI assistant by Samsung.

-Unlike Alexa, Bixby is designed primarily to work on your smartphone, where it aims to help you get things done more quickly.
+Unlike Alexa, Bixby is designed primarily for use on smartphones.
+It aims to help you get things done more quickly.
 Instead of digging through menus to find the feature or setting you want, Samsung has designed Bixby to complete the task when you issue a voice command.

-Bixby can also be used to identify objects you point your smartphone's camera at, and give information about landmarks it recognizes.
-There's also a Bixby news feed similar to Flipboard, and like Alexa, Google Assistant and Siri, Bixby is designed to control gadgets and appliances around your smart home.
+Bixby can also identify objects you point your smartphone's camera at and give information about landmarks it recognizes.
+Its news feed is similar to Flipboard, and like Alexa, Google Assistant, and Siri, Bixby is designed to control gadgets and appliances around your smart home.

 Bixby Voice

 First, let us explain Bixby Voice.
 This is where Bixby aims to simplify the increasingly complex (and sometimes convoluted) Samsung menu system.
-This is also where Bixby flexes its 'context-aware' muscles, so if you are looking at an image on your phone, press the Bixby button and say "use this as my wallpaper," the assistant will do exactly that, knowing 'this' is the image.
+It is also where Bixby flexes its 'context-aware' muscles.
+So if you are looking at an image on your phone, press the Bixby button and say, "Use this as my wallpaper," the assistant will do exactly that, knowing that 'this' is the image.

 Bixby Vision